About the Journal

 Aims and Scope

-SOCIOBIOLOGY publishes high-quality articles that significantly contribute to the knowledge of Entomology, with an emphasis on social insects.
+SOCIOBIOLOGY publishes high-quality articles that significantly contribute to the knowledge of Entomology, emphasizing social insects.
 Articles previously submitted to other journals are not accepted.
-SOCIOBIOLOGY publishes original research papers and invited review articles on all aspects related to the biology, evolution, and systematics of social and pre-social insects (Ants, Termites, Bees, and Wasps).
-The journal is currently expanding its scope to incorporate the publication of articles dealing with other arthropods that exhibit sociality.
-Articles may cover a range of subjects such as ecology, ethology, morphology, population genetics, physiology, toxicology, reproduction, sociobiology, caste differentiation, as well as economic impact and pest management.
+SOCIOBIOLOGY publishes original research papers and invited review articles on all aspects of the biology, evolution, and systematics of social and pre-social insects (Ants, Termites, Bees, and Wasps).
+The journal is expanding its scope to include the publication of articles on other arthropods that exhibit sociality.
+Papers may cover a range of subjects, such as ecology, ethology, morphology, population genetics, physiology, toxicology, reproduction, sociobiology, caste differentiation, economic impact, and pest management.

-Articles and short notes which are only of a descriptive or anecdotal kind and local interest will not be accepted.
+Articles and short notes that are only descriptive or anecdotal and of local interest will not be accepted.

-Editors are not involved in decisions about manuscripts submitted by themselves or work colleagues or which refer to products or services in which the editor has an interest.
-Just so you know, submissions included in this situation are subject to the regular journal's review policies, without any privilege related to the relevance of the editor role for the journal.
+Editors are not involved in decisions about manuscripts submitted by themselves or work colleagues, or that refer to products or services in which the editor is interested.
+As you know, submissions included in this situation are subject to the regular journal's review policies, and they don't have any privilege related to the relevance of the editor's role for the journal.

 Publication Frequency